The Latest: Japan reports daily record for new virus cases

 Melbourne is in its 6th lockdown of the pandemic and Thursday marked the 200th day that Australia’s second-most populous city has been locked down.

-WELLINGTON, New Zealand — New Zealand will now allow youths aged 12 to 15 to get vaccinated against the coronavirus.
-Previously, only those aged 16 and over were eligible.
+WELLINGTON, New Zealand — New Zealand will allow youths 12 to 15 to get vaccinated against the coronavirus.
+Previously, only those 16 and over were eligible.

 The government announcement Thursday came as the nation remains in a strict lockdown as it deals with a new outbreak of the fast-spreading delta variant, its first virus outbreak in six months.

-Prime Minister Jacinda Ardern said there were 11 new infections, bringing the total in the outbreak to 21.
-She said the outbreak had been linked to a passenger who returned from Sydney earlier this month.
+Prime Minister Jacinda Ardern says there are 11 new infections, bringing the total in the outbreak to 21.
+She says the outbreak had been linked to a passenger who returned from Sydney earlier this month.

 On Tuesday, the government imposed a lockdown of at least three days across the country and of at least seven days in in Auckland and Coromandel.
 New Zealand health workers are using only the Pfizer vaccine in their inoculation campaign.